Elma I. Lorenzo-Blanco, PhD, MS

 IRTI Mentor: Seth Schwartz, PhD

-Elma I. Lorenzo-Blanco is a bilingual (English/Spanish) Assistant Professor in clinical/community psychology in the Department of Psychology at the University of South Carolina (USC), where she investigates socio-cultural and community-based determinants of Latina/o youth well-being.
+Elma I. Lorenzo-Blanco is a bilingual (English/Spanish) Assistant Professor in the Human Development & Family Sciences department at the University of Texas at Austin.
+Prior, she was in clinical/community psychology in the Department of Psychology at the University of South Carolina (USC), where she investigated socio-cultural and community-based determinants of Latina/o youth well-being.
 Before joining USC’s Department of Psychology in 2013, she earned her PhD in Clinical Psychology and Women’s Studies at the University of Michigan through the support of a NIDA T-32 pre-doctoral fellowship with the University of Michigan Substance Abuse Research Center.
 One of her career goals is to become an independent NIH-funded investigator of culture, gender, and Latina/o youth mental health and substance use to conduct school-based panel and intervention research with Latina/o youth across contexts.
 She is also interested in using her research to inform policy.
 Dr. Lorenzo-Blanco is confident that her participation in the IRTI will allow her to work towards becoming an independent NIH-funded researcher by expanding her research network, gaining access to NIH-funded mentors, and acquiring training in grantmanship and Hispanic drug abuse.

 Lorenzo-Blanco, E. I., Schwartz, S. J., Unger, J. B., Zamboanga, B. L., Des Rosiers, S. E., Baezconde-Garbanati, L., … & Pattarroyo, M. (2016).
 Alcohol use among recent immigrant Latino/a youth: acculturation, gender, and the Theory of Reasoned Action.
 Ethnicity & Health, 1-19.
 DOI: 10.1080/13557858.2016.1179723